 GPRS [KALOO], [CAI97], [BRA97] is an enhancement of the GSM.
 It uses exactly the same physical radio channels as GSM, and only new logical GPRS radio channels are defined.
 Allocation of these channels is flexible: from one to eight radio interface timeslots can be allocated per TDMA frame.
 The active users share t'imeslots, and uplink and downlink are allocated separately.
 Physical channels are taken from the common pool of available channels in the cell.
 Allocation to circuit switched services and GPRS is done dynamically according to a "capacity on demand" principle.
 This means that the capacity allocation for GPRS is based on the actual need tor packet transfers.
 GPRS does not require permanently allocated physical channels.
-GPRS of- hers permanent connections to the Internet with volume based charging that enables a user to obtain a less expensive connection to the Internet.
+GPRS of- hers permanent connections to the Internet.
 The GPRS MSs (termi- nals) are of three types.
 Class A terminals operate GPRS and other GSM services si- multaneously.
 Class B terminals can monitor all services, but operate either GPRS or another service, such as GSM, one at a time.
 Class C terminals operate only GPRS service.
 This way there are options to have high-end or low-end terminals.